What Retail Pharmacy Layoffs and Closures Mean for Employers and Employees

 The pharmacy industry may be changing, but this shift is a chance to evolve.

-Change isn’t always an easy pill to swallow, but with a healthy dose of well-being and a sprinkle of bold thinking, pharmacy professionals can turn these shifts into something positive.
+Change isn’t always easy to swallow, but with a healthy dose of well-being and a sprinkle of bold thinking, pharmacy professionals on both sides of the hiring table can turn these shifts into something positive.